 When you savor a meal, are you dreaming of the words you’d use to describe it?
 Do you salivate at the thought of writing about food for a living?
 If so, why not try your hand at writing for food magazines?

-Below is a list of 20 publications that accept all sorts of stories about food, ranging from recipes, to pieces examining the sustainability of certain practices, to articles exploring the junction of food and travel.
+Below is a list of publications that accept all sorts of stories about food, ranging from recipes, to pieces examining the sustainability of certain practices, to articles exploring the junction of food and travel.
+We tell you a bit about the media outlet, as well as how you might try to reach an editor there.

 1. Bon Appetit

 Bon Appetit is a well-known fine food magazine, and they also publish regularly online.
-While they rely on in-house writers for recipes and cooking tips and don’t feature traditional restaurant reviews, they’re open to conversational, funny and passionate freelance pitches on all other things food.
+While they rely on in-house writers for recipes and cooking tips and don’t feature traditional restaurant reviews, they’re open to conversational, funny and passionate freelance pitches for reported features, trend stories, personal essays and opinion pieces.

-Salt Lake City, Utah-based Catalyst Magazine focuses a wide variety of lifestyle topics, including healthy and organic food, dining out, food security and more..
-Features in this publication typically range from 2,000 to 4,500 words, though it also uses smaller 600-1,500 word pieces.
+Salt Lake City, Utah-based Catalyst Magazine focuses on a wide variety of lifestyle topics, including organic food, gardening/food security and more.

 Send your query, along with a resume and clips, to Greta deJong.
 And be warned: if your article is accepted, you’ll be expected to write it on spec.
 It could still be worthwhile, though!
-Click here for full submission guidelines.
+You can find the full submission guidelines online.

-An online magazine with today’s home cook in mind, TASTE seeks a wide variety of freelance material including original recipes with “colorful headnotes” as well as reported stories, chef profiles and more.
+An online magazine with today’s home cook in mind, TASTE seeks a wide variety of freelance material including original recipes with a clear point of view as well as reported stories, home-cooking advice and more.

 And while it doesn’t appear to be a paid opportunity, the editors will allow you to thread one link into your byline.

-“Where Good Taste Meets Good Health” is the motto of this national food magazine dedicated to healthy eating.
+“Ingredients for The Good Life” is the motto of this national food magazine dedicated to healthy eating.
 Articles focus on cooking, nutrition science, culture, food origins and traditions, and even social issues related to food networks.

 The Edible franchise features food-related publications in towns and regions all over the country and beyond, from Edible Brooklyn to Edible Northeast Florida to Edible Vancouver.
 Each publication has different submission requirements and pay rates, so be sure to click on the individual publication you’re interested in for more details.

-Be sure to read the lengthy submission guidelines in full before you query the magazine, and be doubly sure you’re not pitching something the magazine’s not looking for…especially since they specifically spell it out.
-And while we recognize that the guidelines are from 2016, we do have it on good authority that writers have been successfully pitching this outlet within the last couple of years!
+Be sure to read the lengthy submission guidelines in full before you query the magazine, and be doubly sure you’re not pitching something the magazine’s not looking for… especially since they specifically spell it out.

 Kosher eating is the focus of this magazine covering everything from preparing for Jewish holidays to new Kosher products and even Kosher marijuana.